sedaatalay/Deploying-large-python-packages-on-AWS-Lambda-using-EFS/README.md

 <img width="1131" alt="Ekran Resmi 2022-06-25 17 23 53" src="https://user-images.githubusercontent.com/91700155/175808882-a3d11974-7941-4634-9969-720a88c71d25.png">

  Then click a button that says "Manage".
-Now we will add security gorup that we created before in addition you can add default security group.
+Now we will add security group that we created before in addition you can add default security group.

 <img width="1152" alt="Ekran Resmi 2022-06-25 17 28 54" src="https://user-images.githubusercontent.com/91700155/175808937-b67a01bf-fa94-4078-a98c-bd7b6b422d5f.png">

 - Access Point

 Select the EFS that you created and click on Access points.
 Then click on "Create access point".

 <img width="851" alt="Ekran Resmi 2022-06-25 17 30 32" src="https://user-images.githubusercontent.com/91700155/175809044-15583814-36bf-49d4-bdc0-5c1f9d2b8e37.png">